benfuddled/sheetloaf/README.md

 ### Why doesn't sheetloaf support custom stringifiers/syntaxes/parsers?

 I don't currently see a good use case for including these, since sheetloaf is currently intended to only be used with Sass files.
 I'm open to be proven wrong though!

-### Why doesn't sheetloaf support custom stringifiers/syntaxes/parsers?

-I don't currently see a good use case for including these, since sheetloaf is currently intended to only be used with Sass files.
-I'm open to be proven wrong though!